embrace-io/embrace-docs/docs/ios/open-source/integration/customizing-signals.md

 - `URLSessionCaptureService`: generates OpenTelemetry spans for network requests that use `URLSession`.
 - `TapCaptureService`: generates OpenTelemetry span events for taps on the screen.
-- `ViewCaptureService`: generates OpenTelemtry spans for `UIViewControllers`.
+- `ViewCaptureService`: generates OpenTelemetry spans for `UIViewControllers`.
 - `WebViewCaptureService`: generates OpenTelemetry span events when a `WKWebView` loads an URL or throws an error.
 - `LowMemoryWarningCaptureService`: generates OpenTelemetry span events when the application receives a low memory warning.
 - `LowPowerModeCaptureService`: generates OpenTelemetry spans when the phone is running in low power mode.